paluchi/Dex-metrics-plotter/metrics_plotter/README.project_documentation.md

-# Project full components documetation
+# Project full logics documetation

-#### Use this file to read usage instructions and document the new components added to the system
+#### Use this file to read usage instructions and document the new logics added to the system

 ---